 The Cypress Test Runner is an open-source, downloadable application that facilitates running your tests in a browser.
 This is always free to use and is provided under the MIT licence.
 Our Dashboard Service is a web application that gives you insight into your tests run in Continuous Integration including video recording, screenshots, and logs.
-We offer a variety of plans for the Dashboard Service, including a free plans, an open source plans, and paid plans.
+We offer a variety of plans for the Dashboard Service, including a free plan, an open source plan, and paid plans.

 What counts as a test recording?

 it() function is called to be a single test.
 Only test runs configured to record to the Dashboard Service when running Cypress headlessly count toward your plan limit.

 What's the difference between a public test recording and a private test recording?

 During setup of the Dashboard Service, you can designate the project you are testing to 'private' or 'public'.
 Setting a project to 'private' means that only users you invite to your organization can see its recorded tests.
 A public project (OS project) means that anyone can see the tests’ recordings.
 Anyone who knows your project's ID will be able to see the recorded tests, screenshots, and videos for public projects.
 Any tests that you choose to record in a private project are counted as 'private test recordings'.